Lakonik/MVEdit/README.md

 - [x] Add Zero123++ v1.2 to the Web UI
 - [x] Release the complete codebase, including the Web UI that can be deployed on your own machine
-- [ ] Add non-gradio scripts and instructions
+- [ ] Add non-Gradio scripts and instructions

 ## Installation